kmyk/competitive-programming-library/library/graph/strongly_connected_components.cpp.md

     return h;
 }
 /**
- * @brief strongly connected components decomposition, Kosaraju's algorithm
+ * @brief strongly connected components decomposition, Kosaraju's algorithm / 強連結成分分解
  * @return the pair (the number k of components, the function from vertices of g to components)
  * @note O(V + E)
  */